WHY WE HAVE A CODE OF CONDUCT

 - Be bound by and comply with the Disciplinary Procedures if required.

-1. TTF Members will have a sustainability policy or set of sustainability commitments (“policy”) in place within their business.
+1. TDUK Members will have a sustainability policy or set of sustainability commitments (“policy”) in place within their business.
 Existing Members should have a policy already in place, and any new members will have a policy within a year of becoming a member.

 2. As an integral part of this policy, Members must make a public commitment to source timber and timber products from legal and well-managed forests and recognise that third-party certification schemes are a useful tool in providing assurances.